Mimi is available ( Updated 11-25-2022 )

 You won't meet a sweeter or peppier GSD than Mimi.
-She's been through a lot and is going through even more right now, but she remains in great spirits and willing to cover you in kisses.
+She's been through a lot, but she's remained in great spirits and is always willing to cover you in kisses.

 Mimi's human was killed in a car accident and she was taken to a shelter by the extended family.
 We rescued her and noticed she was wobbly in the rear, so she went to see our vet.
 She had an exam, blood work, and x-rays, but our vet said she needed to see a specialist, so we scheduled an appointment with a really well known neurologist.
 He wanted to do a genetic test for DM before doing an MRI, but she didn't have the genes, so we kept moving forward.